ellakoa/postcard-poem/content/posts/the-abandoned-house.md

 ---
 title: The Abandoned House
-description: >
+description: |-
-  An abandoned house, an overgrown garden and the active imaginations of children.
+  A house sat behind an old flint wall
+  Abandoned, haunted?
+If I recall,
+  A perfect place for a Halloween dare
+  Knock the door then run quite fast back down the old worn garden path.
 collection: ""
 aspect: landscape
 image: /img/spooky-house-1a-1-.jpg
 metaImage: /img/beyond-pebbles-face-kingsdo.jpg
 alt: An abandoned house sits behind rusted gates, broken glass and shuttered windows, set in an overgrown garden.
-poem: |-
+poem: |
-  A house sat behind an old flint wall
-  Abandoned, haunted? if I recall,
-  A perfect place for a Halloween dare
-  Knock the door then run quite fast back down the old worn garden path.

   Peeping above an old flint wall
   Pretending to look for a missing ball
   A wall of glinting grey, black stones.